muhammadilyas72/muhammadilyas72/README.md

 [![General badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:muhammad.ilyas72.mi@gmail.com)
 ## **About**

 Hi, I'm Ilyas!
-I am a final year student majoring in Mathematics at the Indonesian Education University.
+I am a Mathematics graduate at the Indonesian Education University.
 I have an interest in the field of data science, especially data engineering and data analysis.
 I have honed my interest by following independent study programs on data analysis at ZENIUS and data engineering at Data Academy.

 During my studies, I honed my skills in the field of data engineering by learning how to create, test, and maintain database architecture.
 I also gained experience in learning ETL, ELT and using SQL for data engineering.